sertchan/Discord-Scraper/README.md

 ⭐ Dont Forget to give project a star!
 For helping people who needs this tool!

-🔥 If this tool has been useful for you and saved your day, feel free to thank me by buying me a coffee!
-(Filter coffee and Espresso especially) :D
+🔥 If this tool has been useful for you and saved your day, please feel free to thank me by buying me a coffee!

 [![Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/sertchan)